Last Updated: October 11, 2022

-White wines, preferably bone dry and crisp, and light ones make exquisite pairing with any oyster delicacy.
+White wines, preferably bone dry and crisp, and light ones make exquisite pairings with any oyster delicacy.
 Sparkling wines also have high acidity, which could mimic a spritz of lemon on the oyster.
 While you need a tangy wine flavor to pair, ensure that it's not overwhelming.

 What Wine Goes Best With Raw Oysters?

 If you are eating raw oysters, then a glass of Champagne will make your choice worthwhile.
 The crisp bubbly fizz of the Champagne highlights every bit of the oyster's delicate flavors.
 The union of these two is nothing short of complimentary.